piis3/sonos-buttons/README.md

 ### Building

-You'll need an ESP32 development environment setup: see [these instructions](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) and you'll need the [ULP Toolchain](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/ulp.html#installing-the-toolchain) too.
+You'll need an ESP32 development environment setup: see [these instructions](https://docs.espressif.com/projects/esp-idf/en/v3.2.3/get-started/index.html) and you'll need the [ULP Toolchain](https://docs.espressif.com/projects/esp-idf/en/v3.2.3/api-guides/ulp.html#installing-the-toolchain) too.
+Because the esp-arduino module currently requires the v3.2 branch of esp-IDF, you'll need to stick with that version for compiling.
+It looks like the 4.0 branch completely changed how builds work so this project would likely need some updates too.

 Once you have the environment setup, run `make menuconfig` and set the default serial port your ESP32 board appears as.
 This is under the "Serial flasher config" menu item.
 There's a ton of other options, but that's the only one you need to change.